Melissa Barber Counselling

 Fees are paid by bank transfer 24 hours before each session.

-I offer daytime, evening and weekend appointments.
+I offer daytime and evening appointments.
 Free parking available.

 When it comes to effective counselling, it's the quality of the relationship between you and I